The412Banner/Gplasync/README.md

 # About VRAM usage
 Graphics pipeline library can increase VRAM usage, due to this if you are low on VRAM, it can be better to disable it.
 That can be done with option dxvk.enableGraphicsPipelineLibrary=false in dxvk.conf.

+# Memory defrag
+New memory defrag feature that was added in dxvk 2.5 might cause some graphical glitching when combined with async.
+I disabled it by default with v2.5.1-2 release, but with further testing it seems to have stopped happening, im not really sure why it was happening.
+I decided to re-enable it in 2.5.2-1 release.
+If you see graphical glitches appear after you have been running game for a while, try disabling memory defrag with option dxvk.enableMemoryDefrag=false.